Guo Wengui: Civil lawsuits

-G News
+G News and GTV

 G News is a website owned by Guo Media – a company associated with Guo – operating in collaboration with Steve Bannon, a former executive chairman of Breitbart News and former advisor to the Trump administration.
 Guo Media paid Bannon $1 million in exchange for consulting services from August 2018 to August 2019, and Bannon has an office in Guo Media's headquarters.
 Both Guo and Bannon are regularly featured in G News videos that criticize the Chinese government.

 Guo and Bannon later co-founded GTV Media Group in 2020, which operates the Chinese video website GTV.

-Controversies
+The Wall Street Journal later reported that GTV companies were being investigated by federal and state authorities for illegal fundraising.
+In 2021 the companies reached an SEC settlement to repay over $480 million to more than 5,000 investors as well as $35 million in fines.

+Misinformation by GTV and G News

 Guo's media were noted for spreading misinformation during the COVID-19 pandemic.
 On January 25, 2020, G News claimed that the Chinese government was going to admit that the coronavirus disease 2019 (COVID-19) was accidentally leaked from a "P4 lab in Wuhan" that was associated with "covert biological weapon programs".
 Fact checker PolitiFact found no evidence to corroborate G News's claim, and determined it to be false, classifying it as misinformation related to the COVID-19 pandemic.

+In 2020, the New York Times reported that Guo and Steve Bannon had been promoting Chinese virologist Li-Meng Yan.
+They bought Yan a plane ticket to the United States, provided her accommodation, coached her in media appearances and helped secure interviews with conservative TV hosts including Tucker Carlson.
+Yan later made unsubstantiated pandemic claims that the COVID-19 virus had been artificially created, however her research was rejected as misinformation by scientists who called her paper as unscientific and "a polemic dressed up in jargon".

-According to Foreign Policy, G News network pushed false stories and conspiracy theories during and before the 2020 United States presidential election, including disseminating disinformation about Hunter Biden.
-Guo also has large following on Twitter that shares the unverified stories immediately after the publication.
+According to Foreign Policy, G News pushed false stories and conspiracy theories before and during the 2020 United States presidential election, including disseminating disinformation about Hunter Biden.
+Guo also had a large following on Twitter that shared the unverified stories immediately after publication.
 As of December 2020, Guo's Twitter account, which had over half a million followers, has been suspended.

-In 2020, the Wall Street Journal reported that GTV companies were being investigated by federal and state authorities for illegal fundraising.
-The following year, the companies reached an SEC settlement to repay over $480 million to more than 5,000 investors as well as $35 million in fines.

-In 2020, New York Times reported that Guo along with Steve Bannon had been promoting Dr. Li-Meng Yan.
-They bought Dr. Yan a plane ticket to the United States, provided her accommodation, coached her in media appearances and helped secure interviews with conservative tv hosts including Tucker Carlson.
-Yan later made unsubstantiated pandemic claims that the Covid-19 virus was artificially made however her research was rejected as misinformation by scientists who called her paper as unscientific and "a polemic dressed up in jargon".

-Allegations of picketing other dissidents
+In July 2021, BBC News reported on the collaboration between Steve Bannon and Guo Wengui in disseminating misinformation about election fraud and COVID-19 vaccines, as well as QAnon narratives on social media platforms.

+In July 2024, the Ministry of Home Affairs of Singapore, under the Foreign Interference (Countermeasures) Act 2021, directed social media platforms X, Facebook, Instagram, YouTube and TikTok to block nearly 100 social media accounts affliated to Guo.
+The ministry stated these accounts are not operated by Singaporeans, and forms Guo's hostile information campaign against Singapore.
+Lianhe Zaobao states the accounts shared Guo's videos claiming that Prime Minister Lawrence Wong is manipulated by the Chinese Communist Party and that Singapore is doomed like Hong Kong.